xdumaine/smartthings-autolock-doors/README.md

 License MIT,

 Inspired by my own desire to have locking doors but not all the time.

 Code adapted from https://community.smartthings.com/t/auto-lock-door-only/82418

+Icon made by [Gregor Cresnar](https://www.flaticon.com/authors/gregor-cresnar) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)